eskawl/intermediary/docs/README.md

 #### Apply the intermediary

 Intermediary can be applied on an unsuspecting function using the `involve` method.
-The intermediary can be involved on as many functions as necessary.
+The intermediary can be reused on as many functions as necessary.

 All these functions will be executed with the configured middleware stack.
 ```js